adamhammes/site/content/recipes/applesauce-peanut-butter-cookies.md

----
++++
-title: "Applesauce Peanut Butter Cookies"
+title = "Applesauce Peanut Butter Cookies" date = 2018-10-06T23:38:59-04:00
-date: 2018-10-06T23:38:59-04:00
-draft: false
+draft = false
-description: "Using applesauce as a coagulant instead of eggs makes this cookie an appealing vegan option."
+description = "Using applesauce as a coagulant instead of eggs makes this cookie an appealing vegan option."
----
++++

 ## Ingredients